jimkilleen/jimkilleen.github.io/README.md

 Jim's site reboot.

 ## Getting Started
-This guide is meant for building the site on a windows machine using Ruby and Jekyll.
+This guide is meant for building the site on a Windows machine using Ruby and Jekyll.

 ### Installations